 Here 2 is the number of counts and w is used for word

-To move cursor 4 line forward use the following command
+To move the cursor 4 lines forward use the following command

 Deletion Commands: Always use the Esc key to go into normal mode and use the insertion, deletion keys, and other keys.